hnakayam/MachineSLATStatusCheck/README.md

 # MachineSLATStatusCheck
-Check Processor SLAT (Second Level Address Translation) feature available or not (in C#) based on Codeplex project "MachineSLATStatusCheck" https://archive.codeplex.com/?p=slatstatuscheck
+Check Processor SLAT (Second Level Address Translation) feature available or not (in C#) based on Codeplex project "MachineSLATStatusCheck" used be at https://archive.codeplex.com/?p=slatstatuscheck but no longer access.

 # Original Explanation
 This <Tool> checks whether a machine is SLAT capable to run HYPER-V client or not.
 Also this takes care of whether Windows Phone 8 Emulator or not.